divs1210/recursor/README.md

 ;; StackOverflowError !!!
 ```

+Now, while you:

-Now while you are looking for a mathematician and trying to:
+1. look for a mathematician, and

-1. bribe them to derive an iterative version of the function, and
+2. plead them to derive an iterative version of the function, and
-2. offer them beer to optimize it
+3. refuse to budge till they optimize it

 I will do this: